vlothec/TRASH/README.md

 ## Output

 **"all.repeats.from.assembly.fa.csv"**
-A table with the tandem repeats identified, their start and end positions, class (when applicable, if not assigned this will be "NA"), sequence (on the positive strand), and strand information (when repeats are assigned to a class they will be identified according to the provided template, thus possibly placing them on the negative strand.
-In this case, an additional column will contain sequence information on the negative strand).
+A table of the tandem repeat monomers identified, their start and end positions, class (when applicable if templates have been used, if no templates were provided it will be assigned ‘NA’), sequence (on the positive strand), and strand information.
+When repeats are assigned to a class they will be identified according to the provided template, thus possibly placing them on the negative strand, an additional column will contain sequence information on the negative strand.
+Classified repeats also have their edit distance from the sequence-wide consensus calculated.
+If the HOR identification module was used, a repetitiveness score which is a sum of all HOR lengths (in monomers) that a repeat is a part of is also reported here.

 **"TRASH_assembly.fa.gff"**
-GFF file (https://www.ensembl.org/info/website/upload/gff.html) containing the same information as the .csv repeats file but in a format that can be widely used for genome annotation.
+A GFF file containing the same information as the ‘all.repeats.from.assembly.fa.csv’ file, but in a format that can be widely used for genome annotation analysis and visualisation.

 **"plots/assembly_circos.pdf"**
-A circos plot graphically showing information contained in the "RepetitiveRegions_assembly.fa.csv" file plotted against the analysed sequence.
+Circos plot showing the identified repeat monomers using coordinates in the ‘Summary.of.repetitive.regions_assembly.fa.csv’ file plotted against the fasta sequences analysed.

 **"Summary.of.repetitive.regions_assembly.fa.csv"**
-Table with regions (arrays) containing tandem repeats, that includes information on their consensus sequence, period size and class (family) when sequence templates are provided
+A table with regions (arrays) containing tandem repeats, including information on their consensus sequence, monomer size and class (family) when sequence templates are provided.

 **temp.all.repeats.from.assembly.fa.csv**
-A temporary file with repeats, which can be safely removed once the main file is created.
-This file can be used for troubleshooting.
+A temporary file containing repeat annotation that can be safely removed once the main file ‘all.repeats.from.assembly.fa.csv’ is created.

 Optional: **"HOR/HOR_plot_assembly.fasta_chrName_class.png"**
-When HORs are calculated, these files are dot plots showing the start locations of the HOR blocks identified.
+When HORs are identified, these files provide dot plots showing the start locations of HOR blocks.

 Optional: **"HORs_assembly.fasta_chrName_class.png.csv"**
-A table listing the HORs identified.
-Each row contains a pair of HOR blocks, each with their start and end coordinate, the number of divergent positions between them (“total variant”) and the direction (1 means the blocks are in the same orientation, i.e. "head to tail", while 2 means they are on opposite strands, "head to head").
+A table of identified HORs.
+Each row reports a pair of HOR blocks, with their start and end coordinates, the number of divergent positions between them (‘total variant’) and direction (1 means the blocks are in the same orientation, i.e. ‘head to tail’, while 2 means they are on opposite strands, ‘head to head’).

 **/assembly_out** Specifies the directory with temporary files used during the run that can be removed **/plots** Specifies the directory containing circos plots, edit.distance plots and HOR.score plots
 Optional: **/HOR** directory with Higher Order Repeat files

 ## Monomer splitting method
 In some cases, the signal from a multiplication of the base repeat might be stronger than the one from the base repeat itself, resulting in identification of repeats in multimers.
-This can be addressed by changing the "--N.max.div" flag down from 100.
-This method is off by default, to not overcorrect repeats that could have internal duplications, but are in their base form already.
+To address it, TRASH divides the most frequent k-mer N by a range of integers (2 to 12 by default, with the upper limit controlled using the ‘--max.N.split’ flag) and checks whether peaks exist at these new k-mer distances.
+For each integer d (2 to 12 by default), TRASH will sum k-mers found surrounding the N/d distance, and take the highest possible d that is above a percentage threshold set by the user.
+This threshold, controlled with the ‘--N.max.div’ flag, is set at 100 by default, meaning the method is normally not functional.
+When considering composite numbers (4, 6, 8, 9 etc), TRASH will also consider the number of k-mers around distance values that correspond to division of N by all the positive divisors (other than 1 and itself).

 ## Windows
 Windows functionality has not been fully tested (HOR module)

+Installation:
 ```
 git clone https://github.com/vlothec/TRASH
 ```
-extract
+1. Extract the archive
-Identify Rscript.exe directory
+2. Identify Rscript.exe directory
-navigate to TRASH\src directory install TRASH with:
+3. navigate to TRASH\src directory
+4. install TRASH with:
 ```
 [R installation directory]\Rscript.exe TRASH_install.R
 ```